Locally Prominent Semantic Features

 Determining a Confidence Score For Each of the Semantic Features

-Determining a confidence score for each of the features based at least in part on many times that each respective feature of the features has gotten associated with a semantic tag of the plurality of semantic tags can get used in identifying, based at least in part on the plurality of semantic tags, Locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining a confidence score for each of the features based at least in part on many times that each respective feature of the features has gotten associated with a semantic tag of the plurality of semantic tags can get used in identifying, based at least in part on the plurality of semantic tags, Locally prominent landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.
 For example, the navigation computer can access data associated with the number of times each feature gets tagged with the same tag.
 A feature that gets tagged with the same feature a greater number of times can become associated with a higher confidence score.

-Identifying as a landmark, the features with a confidence score that satisfy confidence score criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Identifying as a landmark, the features with a confidence score that meet confidence score criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.
 For example, the navigation computer can identify as a landmark the features with a confidence score that exceeds a threshold confidence score.

-What the Confidence Score is Based On
+What the Confidence Score Gets Based On

 The confidence score can get based at least in part on many different perspectives from which each of the features associated with a semantic tag has become viewed (e.g., semantic tags associated with images of the same object viewed from different angles), and recency with which the features have gotten associated with a semantic tag.

-Determining clusters of the features that satisfy the entropic criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining clusters of the features that meet the entropic criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.
 Further, each of the clusters can include features that have a common semantic type.
-For example, the navigation computer can determine clusters of trees that can satisfy entropic criteria associated with a tree density for the cluster of trees (e.g., the number of trees within a predetermined area).
+For example, the navigation computer can determine clusters of trees that can meet entropic criteria associated with a tree density for the cluster of trees (e.g., the number of trees within a predetermined area).

 Determining Visibility of Each of The Landmarks From the Vantage Point